Paramedic Technical Certificate

-Get ready to save lives, help others and lead a team of medical professionals in providing quality care when it matters most.
+Get ready to save lives, help others and lead a team of medical professionals with our paramedic training courses.

 Becoming a paramedic equips you to provide immediate treatment to victims of illness and injury.
 Their leadership and expertise play critical roles in public health and safety during medical emergencies, rescue operations, mass casualties, fires and crime scenes.

 Our paramedic program is a collaboration with Lancaster Emergency Medical Services.
-Experienced paramedics, pre-hospital registered nurses and physicians will lead you through lectures, skill sessions and clinical/field training.
+Experienced paramedics, pre-hospital registered nurses and physicians will lead you through paramedic courses, lectures, skill sessions and clinical/field training.
 In addition to being eligible to take the National Registry of Emergency Medical Technicians Paramedic Certification exam, you may receive the following certifications:

 - Advanced Cardiac Life Support